ramigs/nuxt-fauna-article/nuxt-fauna.md

 Nuxt.js is an open-source web application framework built on top of Vue.js.
 It is well known for its SSR capabilities, but it can also do static.

-Instead of having a Node serve to process each client request - fetching data from an API or database in between, we'll be using Nuxt as a static site generator to do the heavy lifting during the build stage.
+Instead of having a Node server process each client request - eventually fetching data from an API or database in between, we'll be using Nuxt as a static site generator to do the heavy lifting during the build stage.

 ## Goals